Peter Nowell

 Peter Carey Nowell (February 8, 1928 – December 26, 2016) was a cancer researcher and co-discoverer of the Philadelphia chromosome.
 At the time of his death, he was the Gaylord P. and Mary Louise Harnwell Emeritus Professor of Pathology and Laboratory Medicine at the University of Pennsylvania.

 Biography

 Peter Carey Nowell was born in Philadelphia.
 His mother was a writer and a teacher, and his father was an electrical engineer for the Bell Telephone Company.

 He received a bachelor's degree in biology and chemistry from Wesleyan University in Middletown, Connecticut, in 1948 and a medical degree from the University of Pennsylvania in 1952.
 He joined the Navy, and during his tour he conducted research at the Naval Radiological Defense Laboratory in San Francisco.
 He joined the University of Pennsylvania faculty in 1956.
-At the time of his death he was chairman of the department of pathology and laboratory medicine at UP.
+At the time of his death, he was chairman of the department of pathology and laboratory medicine at Penn.

 In 1952 Nowell married Helen Walker Worst.
 They had five children.
 His wife died in 2004.